quarto-dev/quarto-web/docs/authoring/callouts.md

 ## Callout Types

-There are five types of callouts available:
+There are five different types of callouts available.

 -   note
 -   tip